 If you will keep in mind that the world's major religions always describe its God in terms of light, the fact that the being of light in the near-death experience is often identified with God, or if you're a Christian, Christ.

-Omni of light.
+That's O-M-N-I, Omni of Light.

-And they are omnipresence, Being everywhere, omniscience being all-knowing, and omnipotence being all-powerful, of course.
+And they are omnipresence, being everywhere, omniscience, being all-knowing, and omnipotence, being all-powerful, of course.

 And we readily identify those attributes with descriptions of God throughout the world's literature.

-Oddly, quantum physics gives similar descriptions, and it has led notables such as Niels Bohr to make comments, and again another Nobel Prize winner, To make comments that those who are not shocked when they first come across quantum physics could not possibly have understood it.
+Oddly, quantum physics gives similar descriptions, and it has led notables such as Niels Bohr to make comments, and again, another Nobel Prize winner, to make comments that those who are not shocked when they first come across quantum physics could not possibly have understood it.

 And it's because these are just ridiculous concepts that most of us, the first time we hear them, cannot conceivably believe because they're just fantastic.